spacebake/Loungeware/README.md

 ![Click "Fork" in top right](https://i.imgur.com/5HMmWU1.png)

 ### 2) Clone your fork
 To begin dev you must create your own fork.
-This is done on github
+This is done on github.
+When you are finished  clone your fork to your local disk.

 ```
 git clone https://github.com/your-name/Loungeware